nerdErg/GoodForm/README.md

 * make the form element definitions in the DSL more modular to allow for simpler addition of new custom elements
 * support bootstrap out of the box, and implement a new default bootstrap theme for the forms
 * add a form index bar to assist going back in the form
+* add the ability to extend the form element types

 Version 1.0.4